trulia/choroplethr/README.md

 ## Installation

-To install the latest stable release of `choroplethr` type the following from an R console:
+To install the latest stable release type the following from an R console:

 ```
 install.packages("choroplethr")
 ```

-To install the development version of `choroplethr` use the `devtools` package:
+To install the development version use the `devtools` package:

 ```
 # install.packages("devtools")